berkeley-scf/r-bootcamp-winter-2019/modules/module7_analysis.md

 # GAM in action

-Let's consider month in the airline dataset.

-Any hypotheses about the relationship of delays with month and time of day?
+Do we think there should be a linear relationship of life expectancy with GDP and year?

 ```r